senthil7213/demoapps/README.md

 # demoapps
-This is the spring boot project will deploy into aws machine.
+my is the spring boot project will deploy into aws machine.